 - For these rides, the Ride Leader is also the sweep, or someone on the ride agrees to be the sweep.
 What is a sweep?
 A person who always stays at the back of the group, so that if anyone has mechanical problems (including that flat tire), the sweep will be there to help make things right.
 (You are still responsible for bringing basic tools and equipment—this is discussed later.)
 The sweep may also keep you company!

-- Typically only with several days’ notice and an eye on the weather forecast, an RBC ride leader will schedule a ride for when no other rides are scheduled on that day.
-(Shorter notice means better weather will be more likely.)
+- Typically only with several days’ notice and an eye on the weather forecast, an RBC member will schedule a ride for when no other rides are scheduled on that day.

 - The date, time, start location, and information about the full route will be posted on the RBC Meetup page.

 - These rides could be run any time during the year when the weather is agreeable.

 - These rides form the bulk of the rides on the RBC calendar.

 - Typical gear for most riders includes road bikes, with clipless pedals and cycling-specific clothes.
 (Any RBC rider is free to ride any kind of bike, but using a road bike with toe clips or clipless pedals and cycling-specific clothes helps improve ride speed, pedaling efficiency, and comfort for most people.)

 - These rides have the widest range of riders, with riding speeds averaging from 11 to 20+ mph.
 The fastest groups of riders will ride in a pack, often using the technique of drafting—riding in a tight group, one or two across, with the lead riders greatly reducing the wind resistance for the riders behind them.
 For slower groups, the rides will tend be more social in nature.
 And again, some people may wind up riding on their own.